 In [5], authors propose an approach to improve the DSC decoding quality in terms of loss factor, while still satisfying data delivery latency requirements.
-Also, a novel coding topology has been introduced – hierarchical coding topology.
-With a given network topology and correlation structure of the sensing area, they can easily construct the hierarchical coding topology.
-This novel coding topology is more suitable for the dynamic changing environment of WSNs due to the construction of the hierarchical coding topology is a sensing-driven approach and formed in a correlated manner.
-The error-resilience and coding performance can be improved.
+Also, a novel coding topology, hierarchical coding topology, has been introduced.
+With a given network topology and correlation structure of the sensing area, they can easily construct the hierarchical coding topology..
 The DSC decoding quality in WSNs is further improved by adjusting the maximum retransmission limit of DSC packets, which is an effective way to protect the DSC packets of different importance.
-They also applied a particle swarm optimization based evolutionary algorithm—APSO to solve the optimal DSC packets transmission-scheduling problem with regard to a practical wireless environment.
-Simulation shows that their proposed hierarchical coding topology performs efficient in high data correlated environment and low data correlated environment as well.
-Simulations show that the APSO eases the decreasing of decoding quality caused by packet loss.\\
+They also applied a particle swarm optimization[] based evolutionary algorithm (APSO) to solve the optimal DSC packets transmission-scheduling problem with regard to a practical wireless environment.
+Simulation shows that their proposed hierarchical coding topology performs efficient in both high and low data correlated environments.
+Simulation results also reveal that the APSO eases the decreasing of decoding quality caused by packet loss.\\

-Table \ref{table:DSC} summerize and compares the performance of mentioned DSC methods.
+Table \ref{table:DSC} summarize and compares the performance of mentioned DSC methods.

 \begin{table}[h]